What does a typical Eligibility API request look like?

 The example lists a serviceTypeCode of 98, indicating that the Eligibility request is inquiring about the patient's insurance benefit covering a visit to a physician's office.
 Some payers will support a number of specific service type codes to drill down into benefits coverage; some will not, and will support only a verification of core medical insurance coverage.
 Those requests and responses will show a value of 30 in those cases.

-NOTE: If you submit an Eligibility request with a serviceTypeCode other than 30 to a payer that does not support other more-specific code values for this information, you'll receive a generic response equaling the standard one of 30.
+NOTE: If you submit an Eligibility request with a serviceTypeCode other than 30 to a payer that does not support other more-specific code values for this information, you'll receive a generic response equaling the standard one of 30, describing whether or not the patient has active coverage.